 This course is a hands-on introduction to the MacIntosh operating system.
 The student will learn to setup and configure as well as launch and run multiple applications in the Mac environment.
 Basic features and operations performed in Mac applications will be demonstrated and practiced, including file management techniques.
-Offered fall and spring terms.
+Semester Offered Fall and Spring